• Home

 Study 1 examines how bidirectional relations between affect-biased attention, maternal anxiety symptoms and infant temperamental negative affect across the first two years of life.

-Study 2 examines how individual differences in developmental trajectories of social attention, as measured by stationary eyetracking, across the first two years of life relate to maternal anxiety, infant negative affect and social behavior, as measured by a peer dyad, at 24-months.
+Study 2 examines how individual differences in developmental trajectories of social attention, as measured by stationary eyetracking, across the first two years of life relate to caregiver reported infant competence and researcher observed infant social reticence.

 Study 3 will expand previous work to focus on how simultaneous contributions of engagement and disengagement, as measured by stationary eye-tracking, contribute to social fear, as measured by behavior during a stranger approach task, over the first two years of life.